Iveris/json/README.md

 ﻿# What this Program does:

-This command line program parses JSON arrays into a single JSON object with key value pairs representing each object in the original array.
+This command line program parses JSON arrays into a single JSON object with unique key value pairs representing each object in the original array.
 The current implementation is specific to turning turning this particular data set:

 <p>
 [ <br>